Claude Cowork Guide 2026: How to Add Skills, Connect Files & Automate Tasks

 Good: “Organize these files by project.
 Each project should have its own folder with subfolders for docs, images, and misc.”

 Claude figures out the steps.
 You just need to be clear about what “done” looks like.
+(This is the core idea behind prompt chaining — break complex goals into clear outcomes.)

 2. Start Small